 photo by Karen Lemley

-I currently serve as Regents Professor and Willard Sparks Endowed Chair in the Department of Agricultural Economics at Oklahoma State University and also serve as the Samuel Roberts Noble Distinguished Fellow at the Oklahoma Council of Public Affairs.
+I currently serve as Distinguished Professor and Head of the Agricultural Economics Department at Purdue University.
 After earning a B.S. in Food Technology from Texas Tech University in 1997, I received a Ph.D. in Agricultural Economics from Kansas State University in 2000.
 My first job out of graduate school was as an assistant professor at Mississippi State University, where I stayed for three years before moving to Purdue University as an Associate Professor.
 In 2005, I moved to Oklahoma State University where I served as Regents Professor and held the Willard Sparks Endowed Chair.
 In 2011, my family and I lived in Paris while I served as a visiting researcher at the French National Institute for Agricultural Research and worked on a research fellowship awarded by the Organization of Economic Cooperation and Development.

-I currently live in Stillwater, Oklahoma with my wife and two sons.
+I currently live in West Lafayette, Indiana with my wife and two sons.